margaretmf/margaretmf.github.io/teaching.md

 * "The one mountain among thousands of mountains, the one tree among millions of trees, and somewhere there, the one boy." (p.
 62, Frightful's Mountain)

 * "Drawing herself up tall, she mapped the direction to the one mountain among thousands, the one tree among millions." (p.
 92, Frightful's Mountain)

+* "She hunted from the cupola by day, and at night she flew back to the one mountain among hundreds, the one tree among millions, and Sam." (p.
+220, Frightful's Mountain)

 ### Interesting Sentences or Paragraphs ###
 * "Sam had begged and pleaded with the man not to take her away, but he had pushed Sam aside and carried her down the mountain to a pickup trup." (p.
 7, Frightful's Mountain)